APD Therapy / Intervention Services

 • Auditory comprehension, auditory cohesion, and higher-level language processing activities.

-At Home Auditory Processing Therapy Programs:
+At-Home Auditory Processing Therapy Programs

 • Software therapy programs and apps targeting individual weaknesses.
 There are numerous apps that can be beneficial to target auditory processing deficits.
 A combination of apps or online programs are often used for at-home practice.

-• We also offer supplemental activities sent to parents with materials to provide process-specific training for auditory process(es) shown to be deficient.
+• We also offer supplemental activities sent to parents with materials to provide process-specific training for the auditory process(es) shown to be deficient.
 Activities are customized to target auditory processing weaknesses using a combination of apps, worksheets, and audio recordings with score sheets.

 Assistive Listening Devices including Remote Microphone Systems / FM Systems to improve the listener’s ability to understand speech and hear in background noise.
 We offer free in-office demonstrations so that you can see the benefits firsthand and have remote microphone systems available for short term rental.